NauticalMile64/vortex_tube_CFD_tools/README.md

 The other files in this minimal OpenFOAM case are required to keep OpenFOAM's `blockMesh` command happy, though any user is welcome to update the case structure to be able to run using OpenFOAM.

+The mesh can be inspected using [Paraview](https://www.paraview.org/) by opening the vortex_tube.foam and selecting the `Surface With Edges` representation.

 ## Simulation Setup
 An ANSYS CFX simulation can be initialized using [ModelA1_setup_SASSST.ccl](ModelA1_setup_SASSST.ccl) as a starting point.